anapsix/get-cloudflare-logs/README.md

 ## Helm Chart

 The whole shebang can be installed onto K8s cluster with included [Helm chart][helm-chart].
+Chart is published to https://charts.random.io, and registered with [Artifact Hub][helm-chart-published]

 ## Local Development